Bachelor of Information Technology

 - Tutorial exercises

 Some assignments and presentations are group-based.
-Assessment may have a minimum achievement requirement necessary to pass the subject.
-Most modules have a final examination at the end of semester.
+Assessment may have a minimum achievement requirement necessary to pass the module.

 Award & Graduation